-This project aims to build on work developed in a NIHR-funded research project – WHELD – to improve the wellbeing and health of people with dementia living in care homes.
-The study has shown that combining a person-centred care approach with social interventions and antipsychotic review is effective in reducing mortality and can improve quality of life for residents.
+The network builds on work developed in a NIHR-funded research project – WHELD – to improve the wellbeing and health of people with dementia living in care homes.
+The study showed that combining a person-centred care approach with social interventions and antipsychotic review is effective in reducing mortality and can improve quality of life for residents.

 A high proportion (60-80%) of people living in care homes have dementia and they may also have coexisting mental and physical health needs.
 Recognition of this full range of complex needs can be difficult for the workforce in care homes.

-The Oxford AHSN Dementia Clinical Network has established a good practice network open to in-reach teams to support their use of evidence-based approaches.
-So far four workshops have been held with these teams which have identified projects they would like to take forward and feed back to the group.
-These workshops had a CPD element.
+The Oxford AHSN Dementia Clinical Network established a good practice network open to health in-reach teams to support their use of evidence-based approaches.
+A series of workshops have been held with these teams which have identified projects they would like to take forward and feed back to the group.
+These workshops have a CPD element.

-Dr Jane Fossey, Associate Director of Psychological Services at Oxford Health NHS Foundation Trust (OHFT), talked about learning points from WHELD, and Jackie Kent, a pharmacist from Buckinghamshire, presented on management of diabetes in care homes.
-We have also had presentations on nutrition and sensory impairment.
+At these workshops Dr Jane Fossey, Associate Director of Psychological Services at Oxford Health NHS Foundation Trust, talked about learning points from WHELD, and Jackie Kent, a pharmacist from Buckinghamshire, presented on management of diabetes in care homes.
+There have also been presentations on nutrition and sensory impairment.

-Projects identified by the teams include establishing a system where pain is routinely assessed, training and supporting dementia champions within care homes, and improving oral care for residents in care homes.
+Projects identified by the teams include establishing a system where pain is routinely assessed, training and supporting dementia champions and improving oral care for residents in care homes.

-As well as working with the health in-reach teams, we also held two well-attended and well-received events with care homes where the teams presented their projects to managers and other care home staff.
+We also held two well-attended and well-received events with care homes where teams presented their projects to managers and other care home staff.
 Links to resources referred to at these events can be found here.

-The best practice network is facilitated by Lucy Garrod (Research therapist) and Dr Jane Fossey (see above), both from OHFT.
+The best practice network is facilitated by Lucy Garrod (Research therapist) and Dr Jane Fossey (see above), both from Oxford Health.